So what is Servicing and Hypertuning?

 We also offer Collimation services, telescope Crayford Focuser servicing and adjustment as well as repairs out of warranty.
 Further details of our services and tuning can be found on the respective pages on this web-store.

 Before we tune or modify any mount we check the mount prior to any work and video its current operation.
 There is no point enhancing a mounts performance if it is not to a workable standard of operation from the outset.
 We have recently been taking in mounts for tuning that have been attempted to be adjusted by the customer, without disclosure or the mount arrives seized due to a locked worm-gear, because of over-adjustment in an attempt to remove backlash.
 Belt kits need to be installed correctly so that they function as designed, but any misalignment of components during installation can and does affect performance.
 With EQ6/NEQ6 belt-kit installs a proper standard Gen 0 hypertune usually corrects everything, and is an ideal opportunity to install our Hybrid-Ceramic bearings, that almost eliminate worm gear end-float, and provide a tighter feeling mount, and contributes to a lower Periodic Error.

 Extra charges will be incurred, for any work, parts or time required to put the mount back to a workable standard before any tuning is carried out.
-Tuning a mount will only highlight any defect that is already there, or worse still we cannot tune the mount to a better standard of performance.
+Tuning a mount will only highlight any defect that is already there, or worse still we cannot tune the mount to a better (or equal) standard of performance.
 We have received a growing number of mounts with undeclared faults.
 If it fails to meet a factory level minimum standard of operation during power-on test, then we reserve the right not to tune it, and you will be offered a full refund less shipping costs, unless we start performing the investigation stage.

 For all Gen 0-2 mounts before this date it 12 months from date of collection (Build Types 6.9.x and 5.9.x Himalaya/SouthDown to 6.5.5/5.7.5 Flat Earth).